Bloodfist VII: Manhunt

 Bloodfist VII: Manhunt is a 1995 American action film directed by Jonathan Winfrey and starring Don Wilson, Jillian McWhirter, Jonathan Penner, and Steven Williams.
 It was written by Brendan Broderick and Rob Kerchner.

+Plot summary

+Jim Trudell is a man pursued.
+Branded a cop-killer, he must fight simply to stay alive and to clear his name.
+With the help of the policemen who framed him.